Director of Initial Teacher Education: Dr Simon Thompson

 To support candidates in shortage areas, we provide Subject Knowledge Enhancement (SKE) training in Mathematics, Physics, Chemistry and Modern Foreign Languages.
 For established and experienced school professionals without a teaching qualification or QTS, we offer the PGCE in Pedagogy and Practice and the Assessment-only route to QTS.

-Our full PGCE course (worth up to 90 M level credits) is equivalent to half a Masters qualification and on graduation many of our trainees opt to enrol on our innovative Master of Education (MEd) course.
+Our full PGCE course (worth up to 90 M level credits) is equivalent to half a Masters qualification and on graduation many of our trainees opt to enrol on our innovative MA in Education course.

 As a partnership, we share the following vision, ambitions and expectations:

 Our missionWe are committed to high quality teacher education built upon genuine partnerships, inspired by best classroom practice, and engaged in teaching as an intellectual and ethical vocation.
 Our collective mission is to recognise, support and develop a generation of reflective practitioners who are ready, willing and able to improve the life chances of every young person they teach.